davidnewcomb/jquery-imgbox/README.md

 });
 ```

-If you want to change the co-ordinates then you need access to the callback object.
+If you want to change the coordinates then you need access to the callback object.
 ```js
 $(document).ready(function() {
 	var newData = {x: 10, y:10, w:10, h:10};